neil7057/pjl_host_system/README.md

     Significant manual testing was carried out together with 92 automated tests via .py test scripts across all apps to test code coverage.

 -   ##### Admin Test Account
-    -   For test purposes there is an admin account.
-However, be aware that this has full access to all functionality.
-It's essential to document it here so that full functionality can be tested:

-        -   Username: clarkkent
-        -   Password: CodeIns7057@
+    -   For test purposes there is an admin account but details are restricted and available on valid request.
+Test user accounts are below:

 -   ##### User Test Accounts
     -   For adding reviews and checking logged in user functions.